-- Complete a service learning course such as The Community Project or the College Project - Complete a Field Course such as Postcolonial World or Searching for Sustainable Livelihoods - Complete a Small Private Online Course such as Development Project Management class - Complete sufficient language courses.
+- Complete a service learning course such as The Community Project, The Ecology Project or the College Project - Complete a Field Course such as Postcolonial World or Searching for Sustainable Livelihoods - Complete sufficient language courses

 Minors and Electives (30 EC)

 Minors are an important means by which students can add breadth and specialization to their academic programme.
 Minors consist of a coherent 30 EC package of courses, including at least 10 EC at level 300.
 Students may complete a Minor in one of the following ways: